TeAdek/Mobile/README.md

 3. Follow an established design specification to make the app easier to use
 4. Focus on a smooth navigation and make it touch focused by designing the interface to be big enough for users to tap
 5. Distinguish between the tappable and non-elements either by color or shape.
-E.g. a tappable link could be blue, while the body of content could remain black. blue coloured text with an underline, we understand that it is a hyper-link.
-This happens from our experience with this type of representation style for many years.
-The cursor changes to a ‘hand’ icon while hovering the hyper-link — another indication that supports our earlier understanding.
-The solution is to place go-to-action elements (buttons or text) on the tile to indicate that a tap is enabled and it is not a header image.
+E.g. a tappable link could be blue, while the body of content could remain black.
 6. Discovering new UI function with different icons to instinctively understand their meaning later on.
 7. Provide a short walk through and coach marks of new functions to new users or non tech savvy individual.